-service.call(domain, name, blocking=False, limit=10, kwargs) calls the service domain.name with the given keyword arguments as parameters.
-If blocking is True, pyscript will wait for the service to finish executing before continuing the current routine, or will wait a maximum of the number of seconds specified in the limit keyword argument.
+service.call(domain, name, blocking=False, return_response=False, kwargs) calls the service domain.name with the given keyword arguments as parameters.
+If blocking is True, pyscript will wait for the service to finish executing before continuing the current routine.
+If the service returns a response, set return_response to True (which also causes blocking), and the response will be returned by the function call.
+Note that starting in HASS 2023.7, the blocking timeout parameter limit is no longer supported.

-service.has_service (domain, name) returns whether the service domain.name exists.
+service.has_service(domain, name) returns whether the service domain.name exists.